thumbnail image

 where I've worked as a teacher, in social justice non-profits, and now, in filmmaking.

-via magical realism, animation,
+via magical realism, animation, and some well-placed booty jokes.

-My first short (shot on film!),
+My short film, These Colors Don't Run (shot on film),

-and was later distributed by HBO.
+and was distributed by HBO MAX.

-My latest project, POST COMEDY,
+My latest project, Post Comedy,

 about a stand-up comic living in the shadow of her past,